 However, Ana is unable to avoid colliding with Carl because her brakes are not working properly.
 In this example, both drivers are partially responsible for the accident, regardless of injuries or property loss sustained.
 Ana was negligent by driving an unsafe vehicle, and Carl was negligent for driving while distracted.

 Therefore, liability will be divided according to each individual’s negligence.
 As mentioned, damages will also be divided according to each individual’s degree of liability.

-If you were involved in an automobile accident and the party at fault doesn’t have insurance or has insufficient coverage, you may be able to receive compensation from your own insurance carrier if you purchased uninsured/underinsured motorist coverage.
+If you were involved in an automobile accident and the party at-fault does not have insurance or has insufficient coverage, you may be able to receive compensation from your own insurance carrier if you purchased uninsured/underinsured motorist coverage.

-In the state of California, all automobile insurance companies are required to offer uninsured or underinsured motorist coverage to their policyholders.
+In California, all automobile insurance companies are required to offer uninsured or underinsured motorist coverage to their policyholders.
 In many situations, the amount of coverage for uninsured/underinsured motorists will be equal to the liability limits of your auto policy.

-For example, if you had a $50,000 underinsured/uninsured motorist policy limit and the other at fault driver had only $25,000 liability limits, you would be entitled to collect the full $25,000 difference from your insurance carrier along with $25,000 from the insurance carrier for the at-fault driver.
+Let’s look at an example.
+If you had a $50,000 underinsured/uninsured motorist policy limit and the other at-fault driver had only $25,000 liability limits, you would be entitled to collect the full $25,000 difference from your insurance carrier along with $25,000 from the insurance carrier for the at-fault driver.
 If your underinsured or uninsured policy limit was $30,000, you would first collect $25,000 from the at-fault driver’s policy and then only be able to collect $5,000 from your own carrier.